 All exams, coursework and projects are marked by relevant members of academic staff.
 The marking procedure is regulated with strict marking guidelines.
 Once first marking and second marking has been completed the marks are considered at the Board of Examiners, which will determine the formal grade.
 For final year undergraduates and postgraduates, the overall degree classification will be determined.
 Your degree classification will be based on the programme regulations, which can be found in your handbook or on the ‘Programme information’ pages of the website.

 Results for undergraduate students will be released around the first week in July by the department following the Board of Examiners.
-Formal transcripts will be made available by the Registry from August (Roughly one month after the department releases their results).
+Formal results will be made available on your student e-service account by the Registry from August (Roughly one month after the department releases their results).

 Results for postgraduate students will be released at some point in August.
 These will be provisional, pending confirmation by the Board of Examiners, which means in mid-October.
-Formal confirmation for the degree outcome will be made available by the Registry in November.
+Formal confirmation for the degree outcome including the breakdown of results will be made available on your student e-service account by the Registry in November.

 VIEWING EXAM SCRIPTS

 In compliance with College policy, it is not possible to view exam scripts.
-This is explained here.
-Please see heading 2.)
-Examination scripts:
+This is explained here:

-“Under the DP Act98 Data Subjects have no right of access to their scripts, once submitted to their examiners, at any time.
+“Under the GDPR data subjects have no right of access to their scripts, once submitted to their examiners, at any time.
 The College is under no obligation, therefore, to make available either the actual scripts or copies of them.”

 The Department is not responsible for handing appeals.
 You must go through the Registry and further information on this can be found here.

-These competence standards highlight the core skills students should be able to demonstrate by the end of their programme of study in the Bioengineering Department.
-In addition to these competence standards all students will be expected to meet the basic academic competence standards contained within the admissions policy for their programme of study.
+These competency standards highlight the core skills students should be able to demonstrate by the end of their programme of study in the Department of Bioengineering.
+In addition to these competency standards, all students will be expected to meet the basic academic competency standards contained within the admissions policy for their programme of study.